NLTM-LID/LID/GUI/Readme.md

 - recorded_audio: It stores the current recorded audio.
 - extracted_BNF: Stores the extracted bottleneck features (BNF) of the audio file.
 - model: Contains the pretrained models.
-- demo_uvector.py: Code for the uVector
+- demo_uvector.py: Code for the u-vector
-- demo_uvector_wssl.py: Code for the uVector with WSSL
+- demo_uvector_wssl.py: Code for the u-vector with WSSL
 - extract.py: Calling the python script to extract the BNF features
 - sound.py: Contains the code for audio recording features.
 - gui.py: It's the main code for GUI.